Synopsik/DiscordBot/README.md

 See `main_single_file.py` for the entire file

+---

 ## Advanced Bot Instructions

-Instead of running everything from a single file that we endlessly scroll through to find a line to work on, we break our program up into meaningful classes that have their dedicated jobs, or **cogs**.
+Instead of running everything from a single file that that can get messy and confusing, we break our program up into meaningful classes that have their dedicated jobs, or **cogs**.

-A cog is a class that inherits `from discord.ext import commands` using `(commands.Cog, name="CogName")` for the parameters, inside this class we have overridable methods that have a context variable that can be used to pull information from the message received, the message author, and more context information.
+A cog is a class that inherits the `commands.Cog` class `from discord.ext import commands`.
+When creating our class we also need to include a name parameter, this will look like `CogClass(commands.Cog, name="CogName")`.
+Inside this class, we have overridable methods that have a context parameter that can be used to pull information from the message received, the message author, and more context information.
 Using cogs we can separate logic into interchangeable pieces that can be loaded and unloaded as needed.

-For example, we can have a bot connected to multiple Discord servers.
-Based on the name of the server, or some other determining factor, after the bot init's it is able to load specific cogs.
-One server could have general, games, mentor while another server could have general, music, agent.
+Using OOP principles, we can create multiple instances from a single bot class that use different variations of cogs, depending on some factor.
+One bot instance could have general, games, mentor while another instance could be using general, music, agent.

 Example file: `main.py`